Henry Conyngham, 1st Marquess Conyngham

-Henry Burton Conyngham, 1st Marquess Conyngham, KP, GCH, PC, FSA (26 December 1766 – 28 December 1832), known as The Lord Conyngham between 1787 and 1789, as The Viscount Conyngham (2nd creation) between 1789 and 1797 and as The Earl Conyngham (2nd creation) between 1797 and 1815, was an Anglo-Irish courtier and politician of the Regency period.
+Henry Burton Conyngham, 1st Marquess Conyngham, KP, GCH, PC, FSA (26 December 1766 – 28 December 1832), known as The Lord Conyngham between 1787 and 1789, as The Viscount Conyngham between 1789 and 1797 and as The Earl Conyngham between 1797 and 1815, was an Ulster Scots courtier and politician of the Regency period.
 He served as Lord Steward between 1821 and 1830.

 Background

-Conyngham was born in London, England, the elder twin son of Francis Conyngham, 2nd Baron Conyngham, by his wife Elizabeth Clements, daughter of Nathaniel Clements.
+Conyngham was born in London, England, the elder twin son of Francis Conyngham, 2nd Baron Conyngham, by his wife, Elizabeth Clements, daughter of Nathaniel Clements.
 He was the elder twin brother of Sir Francis Conyngham and the nephew of William Conyngham.

 Political career

 Conyngham succeeded his father in the barony in May 1787, aged twenty.
-In May 1789 he was elected a Fellow of the Society of Antiquaries.
+In May 1789, he was elected a Fellow of the Society of Antiquaries.
 In December of the same year, he was created Viscount Conyngham, of Slane in the County of Meath, in the Peerage of Ireland.
 He was further honoured when he was made Viscount Mount Charles, of Mount Charles in the County of Donegal, and Earl Conyngham, of Mount Charles in the County of Donegal, in the Irish peerage in 1797.

+When the French Revolutionary War broke out in 1793, the Irish Parliament passed a Militia Act and Conyngham was tasked with raising the Clare Militia by compulsory parish ballots across County Clare.
+However, there were anti-ballot riots in the county: two attempts to carry out the ballot at Tulla were met with opposition.
+Conyngham gathered a force of volunteers and the opposition died away.
+He was then able to raise the regiment at Clarecastle.
+In 1797 he gave up the command and his twin brother Francis became Colonel of the regiment.

-In August 1800, he was elected as one of the twenty-eight original Irish representative peers to sit in the British House of Lords.
+In August 1800, he was elected as one of the twenty-eight original Irish representative peer to sit in the British House of Lords.

 He was made a Knight of St Patrick the following year (1801).
 In 1803, he was appointed Governor of County Donegal, a post he held until 1831, and Custos Rotulorum of County Clare in 1808, which he remained until his death.

 In January 1816, he was created Viscount Slane, in the County of Meath, Earl of Mount Charles and Marquess Conyngham, of the County of Donegal, in the Irish peerage.
 In July 1821, he was created Baron Minster, of Minster Abbey in the County of Kent, in the Peerage of the United Kingdom.

 In December 1821, he was sworn of the Privy Council and appointed Lord Steward, a post he retained until 1830.

-From 1829 until his death in 1832 he served as Constable and Governor of Windsor Castle.
+From 1829 until his death in 1832, he served as Constable and Governor of Windsor Castle.

 Family

+In 1794, Lord Conyngham married Elizabeth Denison, daughter of the wealthy banker Joseph Denison and heiress to her brother, William Joseph Denison.
+They had three sons and two daughters who survived to adulthood.